instana/instana-agent-operator/docs/install-via-olm.md

 For advanced configuration, you can edit the contents of the `configuration.yaml` file.
 View documentation here: [https://docs.instana.io/quick_start/agent_setup/container/kubernetes/](https://docs.instana.io/quick_start/agent_setup/container/kubernetes/).

 Apply the custom resource with `kubectl apply -f instana-agent.yaml`.
-After some time, you should see `instana-agent` Pods being created on each node of your cluster, and your cluster sho
+After some time, you should see `instana-agent` Pods being created on each node of your cluster, and your cluster should show on the infrastructure map on your Instana Web interface.

 ## Uninstalling